stFrantic/gdshop.by/README.md

 #GDS
-This is a test progect of course for proggaming
+This is a test progect